hkbakke/zfssnap/README.md

 ## Configuration
 zfssnap expects the configuration file to be located at `/etc/zfssnap/zfssnap.yml`.
-You can override this locatin using the `--config` argument.
+You can override this location using the `--config` argument.

 In versions before v3.0.0 zfssnap stored its configuration in ZFS properties and had many more command line arguments, but this proved confusing, inflexible and